Olfi01/PietPad/README.md

 The implementation of the interpreter follows the original specifications for Piet (can be found [here](http://www.dangermouse.net/esoteric/piet.html)).

 ## Download
-The most recent installation file can be found [here](https://github.com/Olfi01/PietPad/releases).
+The most recent installer can be found [here](https://github.com/Olfi01/PietPad/releases).

 ### In conclusion: have fun!